Menopause in incarceration: Background

 Menopausal women experience a range of medical and health issues whether or not they are in prison.
 Particular aspects of incarceration, however, may exacerbate the experience of menopause and these are the responsibility of organisations making health policy.
 In the US, a third of older women prisoners say they are concerned about it.
 Menopause is an inter-sectional issue in women's health as it combines gender and age.
 Incarceration brings a complex combination of inequality factors for women's needs in terms of menstruation, pregnancy, contraception, post-natal health, mental health and menopause.
-In countries where prisons are privatized, women's heatlh needs may be seen as low priority.
+In countries where prisons are privatized, women's health needs may be seen as low priority.

 In prisons access to hygiene and medical supplies are restricted, and it is difficult to regulate the temperature of rooms.
 Peri-menopause leads to erratic periods and many women experience frequent hot-flashes.
 Many facilities do not provide access to locally controlled air conditioning or fans which are needed to regulate and relieve hot flashes, which are a common symptom of menopause.
 Additional layers of clothing may be needed for increased comfort during hot flashes and night sweating.
 The symptoms of menopause may also include mental health issues such as feelings of shame, embarrassment, short-temper, loneliness and depression which are challenging to manage for well-being in prison.
 In the UK, 65% of women in prison suffer from depression.
 Shame and embarrassment results from physical changes but also from societal norms in which menopause continues to be a 'taboo subject'.
 Women inmates in prisons report that their concerns were often dismissed.

 There are additional physical complications as menopause often brings osteoporosis and in prisons the weight-bearing exercises and extra support may not be available to help in treatment.
 In the UK the health of older prisoners is seen to be worse than that of the wider community and many have additional disabilities or long-standing illness.